Brands think creators reject deals because of price.

 Get referrals (network dependent)

-When one creator tells another "these people are legit, they paid on time, the brief was reasonable" — that cuts through everything.
-But you need the network to make it happen.
+When one creator tells another "these people are legit, they paid on time, the brief was reasonable," that gets a response.
+But it requires working relationships before you need them.

 Work with trusted agencies (immediate)